Areas of Practice

-A will is possibly the most common document that comes to mind when you think of estate planning.
-A will is a document that takes effect after a person passes away.
-After you pass away, the executor named in your will applies to be appointed by the court to obtain Letters Testamentary and officially act as the personal representative of your estate.
-Probating a will can be a fairly simple process in Texas compared to other states, but it is important to have not only a valid will, but one with the appropriate language allowing for an independent administration.
+A Will is the most common document that comes to mind when you think of death and estate planning.
+A Will is a document that takes effect after a person’s death.
+After you pass away, the Independent Executor named in your Will applies to be appointed by the court to obtain Letters Testamentary and officially act as the personal representative of your estate.
+Probating a will can be a fairly simple process in Texas compared to other states, but it is important to have not only a valid will but one with the appropriate language allowing for an independent administration.